 Understanding how your plants grow is a crucial part of gardening.
-It’s easy to forget that certain plants will grow tall while others are going to grow all over the ground.
+It’s easy to forget that certain plants will grow tall while others will grow all over the ground.

 Knowing this helps your garden thrive.
 You don’t want to let tall plants overshadow your other vegetables in the garden.